mkheck13/PokemonFrontend/README.md

 - Have the ability to save a pokemon to a favorites menu / list using local storage.
 - Must be responsive on tablet and mobile.

+### Things that still need to be done:
+[] shiny button: works but has has issues, several clicks needed sometimes and its stuck on shiney sometimes

+[] favorites / local storage

+[] styling / responsivness / have the background change

+[] have a pokemon on load

 **Developer:** Michael Heckerman